-3 "Under-the-Radar" Items to Declutter to Instantly Make Your Home Feel Far More Spacious
+3 "Under-the-Radar" Items That May Be Making Your Home Feel More Cluttered and Chaotic

-1. Paperwork
+1. Loose Paperwork

-Letters, papers, and bills often build up on the kitchen island or coffee table, but if you're a fan of minimalist interior design, they have no place in your home.
 Professional home and lifestyle organizer, Di Ter Avest, says that the paper problem is sneaky but severe, and loose papers offer an invitation for clutter.
 "Whether it's mail, flyers, kids' school papers, or old receipts, these little things tend to pile up on countertops and tables," she says.
 Before you know it, your home is in a state of paper-induced disarray.

-Amanda Wiss, founder of home organization company, Urban Clarity, says that as the seasons change it can be easy to forget about the items we have collected over the previous one.
+Amanda Wiss, founder of home organization firm Urban Clarity, says that as the seasons change, it can be easy to forget about the items we have collected over the previous one.
 "Holiday greeting cards and wedding invites can clutter the front of your fridge, and mail and bills can pile up when we are dreading dealing with them," she says.
 Minimalists won't harbor these items for long, though.
 Instead, they're more likely to choose one or two treasured keepsakes before recycling the rest.

 Be The First To Know